Pioneer Village station: Artwork

-Artists Tim Edler and Jan Edler of Berlin-based Realities-United provided interactive artwork, titled LightSpell, consisting of a row of 40 light fixtures suspended from the ceiling over the platform.
-These units can display text as well as illuminate the platform.
-The intent of the artists was that waiting passengers would key in text (maximum of 8 characters) using several touch screens for display on the lighting units.
-Other waiting passengers could change the text.
-However, when the Toronto–York Spadina Subway Extension (TYSSE) opened, the TTC decided not to activate this feature, despite previously agreeing to do so as shown by the installation of the commissioned piece, because of the potential for displaying offensive messages.
-Given that the 2009 revision of the TTC By-law No. 1 explicitly prohibits the use of such language, a question remains of how that by-law would apply to an artwork as it is not itself communicating "profane, insulting or obscene language or gestures".
-The TTC is negotiating a compromise solution with the artists, raising questions of how a compromise of this nature undermines the fundamentals of the artwork.
-The cost of the artwork was $500,000.
+LightSpell, an interactive artwork by German artists Tim and Jan Edler, was installed at Pioneer Village at a cost of $1.9 million.
+This installation comprises 40 light fixtures suspended from the platform ceiling, designed to display text messages of up to eight characters submitted by passengers via touchscreens.
+However, when the Toronto–York Spadina subway extension (TYSSE) opened, the TTC opted not to activate LightSpell out of concern that passengers could use it to display offensive content, despite TTC By-law No. 1 prohibiting such language.
+Despite efforts by the TTC to reach a compromise with the artists, as of August 2024, the installation had yet to be activated.

 History

-On November 27, 2009, the official ground-breaking ceremony was held for the Toronto–York Spadina Subway Extension (TYSSE) project, which included the construction of Pioneer Village station.
+On November 27, 2009, the official ground-breaking ceremony was held for the TYSSE project, which included the construction of Pioneer Village station.
 Tunnelling began in June 2011.
 The project was expected to be completed by December 2015, later revised to the fourth quarter of 2016.
 The extension and station ultimately opened on December 17, 2017.

-Pioneer Village was originally planned to be a temporary terminus for the western arm of Line 1 Yonge–University, which would later be extended to Vaughan Metropolitan Centre.
+Pioneer Village was originally planned to be a temporary terminus for the western arm of Line 1 Yonge–University, which would later be extended to Vaughan Metropolitan Centre station.
 However, the entire extension, with its six new stations, was completed as one project.

 This station, along with the five other TYSSE stations, were the first to be opened without collectors, although booths were installed as per original station plans.
 It was also among the first eight stations to discontinue sales of legacy TTC fare media (tokens and tickets).
 Presto vending machines were available at its opening to sell Presto cards and to load funds or monthly passes onto them.
 On May 3, 2019, this station became one of the first ten stations to sell Presto tickets via Presto vending machines.

+In a 2024 court case, the TTC was ordered to pay an extra $57 million to Walsh Construction to compensate it for TTC design changes ordered while construction was in progress.
+Walsh claimed that the design changes resulted in inefficiencies and the rebuilding of completed tasks.
+The award included $412,000 related to the artwork, when the TTC and the artist decided a new rigging was required for aesthetic reasons.
+The TTC planned to appeal the ruling, conceding that it was responsible for 411 days of the delay; the judge found the TTC liable for 636 days of delay.

 Nearby landmarks

 The major buildings of York University's main Keele Campus lie to the southeast.
-Canlan Ice Sports (home of York Lions hockey and the Toronto Six) and Sobeys Stadium (home of the Rogers Cup) are found to the southwest, the Toronto Track and Field Centre is to the east and York Lions Stadium (home of York United FC) is to the immediate south.
-The station's namesake, Black Creek Pioneer Village, lies less than 1 km to the southwest.
+Canlan Ice Sports (home of York Lions hockey) and Sobeys Stadium (home of the Canadian Open tennis) are found to the southwest, the Toronto Track and Field Centre is to the east and York Lions Stadium (home of York United FC) is to the immediate south.
+The station's namesake, the Village at Black Creek, lies less than 1 km to the southwest.